Skip to main content

 Excluding or including individual assets

 There are instances when more fine control is needed: for instance, you might have 20 prefabs for different levels, but you know your playable ad will only load the first 3.
-Instead of reorganizing your project structure, you can force Luna to include specific assets or, otherwise, force to exclude specific ones.
+Instead of reorganizing your project structure, you can force Unity Playworks Plugin to include specific assets or, otherwise, force to exclude specific ones.

 This can be done simply by navigating to the Assets section and the Assets tab, and marking an asset or even a whole folder in corresponding parts of the screen: